andrewjohnston99/SouthfaceEquityEvaluator/README.md

 ```
 $ cd /var
 $ mkdir repo && cd repo
+$ mkdir <your-site.git> && cd <your-site.git>
-$ git clone <your git repository>
+$ git init --bare
-$ cd your_repo/.git/hooks
+$ cd your_repo/hooks
 ```
 Once in the `hooks/` folder, you'll need to create a file called `post-receive`.
 Add the following lines to that file:
 ```
 #!/bin/sh
-git --work-tree=/var/www/your_project.com --git-dir=/var/repo/your_repo checkout -f
+git --work-tree=/var/www/your_project.com --git-dir=/var/repo/your-site.git checkout -f
 ```
-After you save `/var/repo/your_repo/.git/hooks/post-receive`, you'll need to give it the correct permissions to copy files to your project directory.
+After you save `/var/repo/your_repo/hooks/post-receive`, you'll need to give it the correct permissions to copy files to your project directory.
 ```
 sudo chmod +x post-receive
 ```
 You can exit your server now using the command `exit`.
 Now we can setup your local computer to push to your server just like when you push to github.
 You're going to set a new remote called `production` that represents your live website.
 When that's setup you'll be able to push to the server from your local computer by using the command `git push production master`.
 You'll still be able to push to github using the command `git push origin master`.
 The idea is that you can continue to develop and utilize github as usual, but when you're ready for changes to go live, you can push to `production`.

+**Note:** In order for the next steps to work, make sure that the user you're using to login to the server owns `/var/www/your_project.com` and  `/var/repo/your-site.git`.

 To get this all setup, navigate to your project folder on your local computer.
 You're going to add a new remote with your project's domain name.
 ```
-$ git remote add production ssh://root@your_project.com/var/repo/your_repo
+$ git remote add production ssh://$USER$@$SERVER_IP_ADDRESS$/var/repo/your_repo
 ```
 Once you have production ready code you can use the command `git push production master` to push it to your server.
 You can verify that the git hook works by logging back into your server and navigating to `var/www/your_project.com`.
 You should see the files from your local computer here.